Select Page

 If there are, don’t fret about the food issues.
 Instead, focus on getting their mouth healed.
 Once they’re no longer in pain, your child should get back to eating better.

 Not eating and dehydration can go hand in hand.
 If your child refuses to eat, make sure they’re getting enough fluids.
-Offer water throughout the day, and praise your child for keeping their body hydrated.
+Offer water throughout the day, and praise your child for finishing their cup or water bottle.

 You can also try experimenting with healthy smoothies and shakes.
 Some toddlers who won’t eat vegetables will happily down an entire green smoothie.
 It’s a good way to get some extra nutrients into their body.